20th August 2018

 ‘Microbes are pretty clever and have evolved to defend themselves against many of our most effective antimicrobials’.

-Abtrace, a team that seeks to slow the development of “superbugs” by ensuring that antibiotics are used with optimum efficiency, was named on 23 November 2018 as one of two teams that will receive support in the first EIT Health Wild Card programme.
+Abtrace, a team that seeks to slow the development of “superbugs” by ensuring that antibiotics are used with optimum efficiency, was named on 23 November 2018 as one of two groups to receive support in the first EIT Health Wild Card programme.

-In an interview with EIT Health, the members of the Abtrace team discuss the innovation they will be working on, and the importance of the challenge they are addressing.
+In an interview with EIT Health, the members of the Abtrace team discussed their innovation, and the importance of the challenge they are addressing.

 Abtrace will use artificial intelligence techniques to provide doctors with information that will help them pick the correct antibiotic, instantly, for every patient and every prescription.
 This improves treatment for the patient and reduces unneeded financial costs of consuming the wrong antibiotics.
 On top of these positive outcomes, the innovation also promises to benefit society by addressing the problem of antimicrobial resistance, in which bacteria develop immunities to antibiotics.

 Scientists have recognised that a major cause of mutant, drug-resistant bacteria is the overuse, and misuse, of antibiotics.
 With artificial intelligence that assists in decision making, Abtrace will ensure that doctors are “selecting the right drug for the right bug” and giving the correct dosage in every individual case they treat – thereby helping prevent the development of deadly superbugs.